postcss/postcss.org/docs/phenomic.md

 ---
 ```

-This will tell Statinamic that the title of the page should be "About Us", and that it should render the contents of the file with the layout called `post`.
+This will tell phenomic that the title of the page should be "About Us", and that it should render the contents of the file with the layout called `post`.

 ## Code